 This description appeared in the Plattsburgh, N.Y.
 Daily Press in 1939.
 From

 The Story Line

 Barney is wooing Nora.
 Little does he know, Nora's mother has excellent hearing.
 Sheet music by Charles Mac Evoy, 1871.
 From the Library of Congress.

-The general story of the shows is this: a group of tourists leave New York harbor on a steamship, headed for Ireland.
-The group visits popular attractions such as St.
+The Hibernicon shows did have a story line of sorts.
+A group of tourists leave New York Harbor on a steamship, headed for Ireland.
+The group visits popular attractions such

 Hibernicon Moving Panorama Scrolls

 The Scenery and Antiquities of Ireland, published in 1842, contained engravings on steel of iconic places in Ireland along with descriptions, historical information and poems.
-From the collection of Sue Truman.
+Sue Truman collection.

-Unfortunately, none of the Hibernicon moving panorama scrolls survived.
-We can get a glimpse of what they might have looked like from programs, newspaper reviews, advertisements, souvenirs, broadsides,
+Unfortunately, none of the Hibernicon moving panorama paintings survived.
+We can get a glimpse of what they might have looked like from programs, newspaper ads, sheet music, souvenirs, broadsides, songsters

 This travel poster was painted by French painter Hugo d'Alesi (1849-1906).
 Coincidentally, he went on to paint the epic Mareorama moving panorama which was shown at the 1900 Paris Exposition.